princeton-computational-imaging/Diffusion-SDF/README.md

 <!-- For training curves in tensorboard, `diff100` should approach 0 while `diff1000` can remain relatively high.
 Apply highest smoothing in tensorboard when viewing.
 See `models/combined_model.py` for details. -->

-3. End-to-end training using the saved models from above
+3. End-to-end training using the saved models from above (**Currently this training stage has bugs, will update after fixing.**)

 ```
 # unconditional